 It’s important to get a fresh start to the day before stepping into the office and sitting for eight hours straight.
-So, starting your day with exercise in the morning is an ideal way to keep you healthy and rejuvenated, and no, you don’t have to go to the gym for this one.
-A simple jog, stretch out, or at-home yoga session will prepare you for the long day ahead.
+So, starting your day with exercise in the morning is an ideal way to keep healthy and rejuvenated – and no, you don’t have to go to the gym for this one.
+A simple jog, stretch out or at-home yoga session will prepare you for the long day ahead.

 Pack Healthy Snacks

-It’s only normal to get hungry between breakfast and lunch or lunch and knock off time, so having a quick in-between snack or two during your busy day will help keep your energy up.
+It’s normal to get hungry between breakfast and lunch or lunch and knock off time, so having a quick in-between snack or two during your busy day will help keep your energy up.
 This does not mean taking a walk to the vending machine every five minutes for cold drinks and chocolate.
-Instead, stock up on easy non-perishable snacks that are high in protein, vitamins and fibre that will give your body the energy it needs to keep you going throughout the day.
-You can get your hands on a bunch of healthy goodies from Woolies.
+Instead, stock up on easy non-perishable snacks that are high in protein, vitamins and fiber that will give your body the energy it needs to keep you going throughout the day.

 Keep A Big Bottle Of Water At Your Desk